-- You can enroll in numerous coaching schools and mentors’ online exam series.
+- You can enrol in numerous coaching schools and mentors’ online exam series.

-- Aside from practice tests, try solving as many questions as you can for more than 2 hours to avoid becoming weary while answering them.
+- Aside from practice tests, try solving as many questions as possible for more than 2 hours to avoid becoming weary while answering them.

 - Again, don’t put off reading newspapers for even a day.